Ensf607/ensf607_608_project_fall2020/README.md

 Ziad Chemali, Stan Chen

+## Quick Start

+#### client and remote server

+1. fulfill dependencies in `pom.xml` if builds are missing packages
+2. making sure remote backend server is up and running.
+(See note below)
+3. to connect to the remote client, compile and run `src/client/main.java`

+#### client and local server

+1. fulfill dependencies in `pom.xml` if builds are missing packages
+2. to start the server, compile and run `src/server/startServerLocal.java` (See note below)
+3. to start the local client, compile and run `src/client/mainLocal.java`

 ## Summary

 Inventory management system that has two functionalities:

 - Allows owner to add new customers/update their information and allows customers to search for tools from the data base and purchase.
 - If the quantity of an item goes below 40 items then the program automatically generates an order line for that item

 ## Architecture